radicle-dev/radicle-upstream/CONTRIBUTION.md

 explore our API by querying the backend.
 For better developer ergonomics we include a [static version][gs] of [GraphiQL-explorer][ge].
 To see it in action:

-1. Start the app in development mode: `cd app && yarn start`
+1. Start the app in development mode: `yarn start`
 2. Launch GraphiQL from a separate shell: `yarn graphiql` or directly navigate to http://localhost:5000 in your browser.